 While injuries or death rarely result from DOT non-compliance, they are the most severe consequences that can result from failure to adhere to DOT standards.
 The FMCSA describes a serious instance of non-compliance as "an imminent hazard" that is the result of a motor carrier's disregard for safety regulations that "will likely result in serious injury or death" if not discontinued immediately.

-Once granted, FMCSA exercises its authority to revoke, amend or suspend operating authority registration in cases where a motor carrier, broker or freight forwarder engaged in conduct demonstrating willful disregard for applicable requirements.
+Once granted, FMCSA exercises its authority to revoke, amend or suspend operating authority registration in cases where a motor carrier, broker or freight forwarder engaged in conduct demonstrating wilful disregard for applicable requirements.
 Inadvertent, isolated, or sporadic violations of applicable requirements generally will not result in revocation, suspension or amendment.

 "Serious instances of non-compliance" may result in an immediate suspension or revocation of a carrier's ability to operate as a business.
 While not commonplace, revocation of a carrier's license to operate can have immediate and long-term financial consequences for a business.
 When suspension or revocation is proposed, the carrier often first has an opportunity to respond with a corrective action plan (CAP).